Menu

 Our Intra and Inter schools competition intent

-Our intent for competition is aligned with our key federation values.
-We want our children to participate with passion and confidence whilst representing the school; showing respect to others and the environment around them.
+Our intent for competition is deeply aligned with our key federation values, ensuring that our children participate with passion and confidence whenever they represent the school, while consistently showing respect to others and the environment around them.

 We also encourage our children to follow the Spirit of the Games values: determination, eco-friendly, honesty, passion, respect, self belief, and teamwork to have a positive experience through physical activity.